How to Generating DB Specification from Database>

 Table Description

-Brand The brand table stores the information about brands, which links to products.
+Brand The brand table stores information about brands, which links to products.

-Customer This table stores the contact information for customers.
+Customer This table stores contact information for customers.

-Order The order table stores the details about the different orders, including the date and time the orders were placed, as well as the special remark(s) of orders.
+Order The order table stores details about different orders, including the date and time the orders were placed, as well as any special remarks.

 OrderLine This is a link entity between order(s) and product(s).

-Payment Each customer can register for multiple credit cards for making payment but each order can only be settled by a single credit card.
+Payment Each customer can register multiple credit cards for payment, but each order can only be settled by a single credit card.

-Product This table records all the information about products, including its name and description.
+Product This table records all information about products, including their names and descriptions.

-Staff This table stores the contact information for all staff.
+Staff This table stores contact information for all staff.

-Now, we are ready to produce the specification for our database.
-To produce the specification as PDF:
+Now, you are ready to produce the specification for your database.
+To produce the specification as a PDF:

 1. Select Tools > Doc.
 Composer from the application toolbar.